 All around Melbourne you'll notice several small Victorian buildings, which are well worth having a look at.
 Amongst the other historic buildings you should visit the oldest building, St. James Old Cathedral built in 1842, as well as the State Parliament Building.

 You should also visit the impressive Crown Casino, Clarendon Street, which is the largest in the Southern Hemisphere.
 Here you'll find not only gambling, but also bars, cafes and restaurants.
 When passing the Casino you may also be fortunate enough to watch one of the fire displays from the large statues that mark the entrance of the Casino.
 The display occurs at various intervals throughout the evening.

 There are loads of things to see along Swanston Street in the centre of Melbourne and in Chinatown, as well as along Spring Street and Collins Street which hosts Melbourne's tallest building the Rialto Towers.
 There are also plenty of museums and amusement arcades around Melbourne for you to visit.

-Featured Melbourne CBD Activities
+Featured Melbourne CBD Activities and Tours

 More Melbourne CBD Tours